https://invisible-island.net/ncurses/man/

 define "old".

 As of 2024, PDCurses provides these functions.
-NetBSD curses does not
+NetBSD curses does not.

-drawback to binary form is that this makes the dump dependent upon the
+makes the dump dependent upon the curses library's internal data

-ncurses stores the dump in textual form, allowing more flexible use of
+textual form, allowing more flexible use of the data.
+For instance,

-the data.
-For instance, SVr4 curses scr_restore requires that the
+the scr_restore of SVr4 curses requires that the dumped window have the

-dumped window have the same dimensions as the restored window. ncurses
+same dimensions as the restored window. ncurses uses its wresize(3x)

-uses wresize to adjust the restored window size.
+extension to adjust the restored window size.

 HISTORY